 Hands on Dental Assistant Training, LLC (hereafter “Hands On” or the “School”) offers a dental assistant training School that only spans a few short weeks.
 The courses are designed to turn students into well-trained, entry-level dental Assistants.
 We are approved by DANB (Dental Assisting National Board).
 Students will receive a certificate of completion for 119 clock hours of education .

 Fatima is a firm believer that there is no “I” in team and that it is truly teamwork that makes the dental office work.
 Fatima’s vision for the public is to have access to dental treatment and to be educated about their oral health.
 Fatima wants dental assistants to help achieve her vision by training dental assistants to educate the public community about how to obtain optimal oral health.
 Fatima believes that everyone should have access to dental care.
-Fatima is the third District Trustee of the American Dental Assistant’s Association and past Vice President of the Maryland Dental Hygienist’s Association.
+Fatima is the past third District Trustee of the American Dental Assistant’s Association and past Vice President of the Maryland Dental Hygienist’s Association.